WeTransfer/wt_activerecord_index_spy/README.md

 Imagine you have an application running in production and after a deploy, it starts to slow down.

-After a perhaps exhaustive debugging session, you may find that a new query or perhaps a change in the database schema was responsible for starting to have queries do not use database indexes.
+After a perhaps exhaustive debugging session, you may find that a new query or perhaps a change in the database schema was responsible for starting to have queries that do not use database indexes.

 Then, you create the appropriate index and the problem is solved!